 Good cost estimation is essential for keeping a project under budget.
 Many costs can appear over the life cycle of a project, and an accurate estimation method can be the difference between a successful plan and a failed one.
 Estimation, however, is easier said than done.
 Projects bring risks, and risks bring unexpected costs.

 Cost estimation is the process that takes direct costs, indirect costs and other factors into account, and calculates a budget that meets the financial commitment necessary for a successful project.
 Project cost estimation applies to everything from building a bridge to developing that new killer app.
 It all costs money, so the clearer you are on the amount required, the more likely you’ll achieve your objective.

-Put another way, the United States Government Accountability Office defines cost estimation as “the summation of individual cost elements, using established methods and valid data, to estimate the future costs of a program, based on what is known today.”
+Cost estimation is the summation of individual cost elements, using established methods and valid data, to estimate the future costs of a program, based on what is known today.

 It further defines the basic characteristics of credible cost estimation as including:

 - Clear identification of tasks